Discover more than 150 WIT-related social media accounts at the WIT Social Media Directory.

 Here’s some tips on basic social media management:

-Find a way to mention WIT social media accounts naturally in your post.
+Find a way to mention SETU social media accounts naturally in your post.
 This makes it easier for us to share and gives context to a social media user.
 Tagging or mentioning lots of random accounts is perceived as spammy.
-WIT does not retweet context-less tweets or all tweets we are mentioned in as we have to think of our followers.
+SETU does not retweet context-less tweets or all tweets we are mentioned in as we have to think of our followers.

 Please respect the intellectual property rights of third parties.
 To protect you and the Institute against liability for copyright infringement, where appropriate, reference sources of particular information posted or uploaded and cited accurately.
 If users any questions about whether a particular post or upload might violate anyone’s copyright or intellectual property rights, they should ask the IP owner before posting it.
 Also ensure you take GDPR into consideration.

 If you wouldn't say it at a conference or to a member of the media, consider whether you should post it online.
-Also, be scrupulous about protecting individual privacy, the Institute and its confidential information and intellectual property rights.
-Do not publish or report confidential information or conversations that are intended to be private or internal to the Institute.
+Also, be scrupulous about protecting individual privacy, the university and its confidential information and intellectual property rights.
+Do not publish or report confidential information or conversations that are intended to be private or internal to the university.

 Get the facts straight before posting them on social media sites.
 Review content for grammatical and spelling errors.
-This is especially important if posting on behalf of the Institute in any capacity.
+This is especially important if posting on behalf of the university in any capacity.

 If you are not an expert on a topic, you should make this clear to readers and write in the first person.